brendagoedert/brendagoedert/README.md

 - 🔭 I’m currently working as a **Growth & Performance Coordinator** on **Alura**

-- 💡 I'm experienced on **Business Intelligence, Excel/Sheets, Power BI and Looker Studios**
+- 💡 I'm experienced on **Marketing and Growth Strategies, Business Intelligence, Excel/Sheets, Power BI and Looker Studio**

 - 🌱 I’m currently learning and improving in **SQL, Power BI and Python**